aquakora/Coursera_TidyData/CodeBook.md

-# Codebook for activity_averages.csv - Output from run_analysis.R
+# Codebook for activity_averages.csv

-This codebook is a reference file for the file: averages.csv File source: run_analysis.R script
+This codebook is a reference file for the file activity_averages.csv which is the output of run_analysis.R

+File source: run_analysis.R script
 For details on the script, original data source, etc. see the README.md file.
 For complete details on the original data, see the README.txt file that accomplanies the data.